-XII Student Health and Safety
+13. Student Health and Safety

-The School provides an infirmary, a qualified School Nurse and First Aid equipment to handle accidents and/or minor injuries or illnesses.
+The School provides an infirmary, qualified School Nurses and First Aid equipment to handle accidents and/or minor injuries or illnesses.

-The School Nurse stores and administers mild pain-killers(aspirin, ibuprofen, paracetamol) Nebulizer and Inhalers with parental consent and will also administer prescription medicines at the request of parents who provide evidence of a doctor's authorization.
+The School Infirmary stores and administers mild pain-killers like aspirin, ibuprofen, and paracetamol, plus AntiHistamines both oral and injectable for anaphylaxis, and Nebulizer and Inhalers with parental consent.
+The Nurses will administer prescription medicines at the request of parents who provide evidence of a doctor's authorization.

 Parents are required to advise the School, at the time of admission on the Medical Form, of any existing medical or health-related conditions, which may require elevated school supervision or where students may be taken for treatment in case of emergency.
-This medical form should be sent to sports department as well to analyze the health issues of the students.
+This medical form should be sent to the sports department as well to analyze the health issues of the students.